wp-plugins/kraken-image-optimizer/readme.txt

 == Description ==

 This plugin allows you to optimize new and existing Wordpress image uploads through [Kraken Image Optimizer's](https://kraken.io "Kraken Image Optimizer") API.
-Both lossless and lossy optimization modes are supported.
+Both lossless and intelligent lossy optimization modes are supported.
 Supported filetypes are JPEG, PNG and GIF.
-Maximum filesize limit is 16MB.
-For more details, including detailed documentation and plans and pricing, please visit [Kraken.io](https://kraken.io "Kraken Image Optimizer"). **Note: You will need to obtain a paid Kraken API key and secret to use this plugin**.
+Maximum filesize limit is 16 MB.
+For more details, including detailed documentation and plans and pricing, please visit [Kraken.io](https://kraken.io "Kraken Image Optimizer").

+= Get your FREE account with us =
+Sign up for your [https://kraken.io/plans](https://kraken.io/plans "FREE Kraken.io account") and try out our plugin and the rest of our features now, including:

+* API Access, with dozens of ready-to-use libraries and modules
+* Web Interface PRO with Image Resizing and sync-to-Dropbox
+* URL Paster
+* Page Cruncher
+* Optimization Stats and History
+* ...and more.

+= About the plugin =
 * All images uploaded throught the media uploader are optimized on-the-fly.
 All generated thumbnails are optimized too.
 * All images already present in the media library can be optimized individually, or using the Bulk Action menu "Krak 'em all" feature.
 * This plugin does not require any root or command-line access.
 No compilation and installation of any binaries is necessary.
 * All optimization is carried out by sending images to Kraken.io's infrastructure, and pulling the optimized files to your Wordpress installation.
 * To use this plugin, you must obtain a full API key and secret from [https://kraken.io/plans](https://kraken.io/plans "Kraken Image Optimizer").
-The Developer API key/secret will **not** work with this plugin.
+Our free account comes with a limited quota for testing our premium features, including this plugin.
 * You can use your Kraken API key and secret on as many sites/blogs as you like.
 We have no per-site license.
 * Works great with WPEngine hosted blogs, including the staging area.
 * Since version 1.0.4, the plugin will work with local WordPress installations; the client site does not need to be published on the web.